auxsophia/auxsophia.github.io/_pages/philosophy/index.md

  [Raphael's The School of Athens](https://en.wikipedia.org/wiki/The_School_of_Athens) {: refdef}

 [Philosophy](https://en.wikipedia.org/wiki/Philosophy) is a complex concept.
 I believe philosophy is a combination of thinking about thinking and thinking about how our thoughts relate to reality.
-The three major branches broken into three questions are
+The three modern major branches as questions are
 - What is reality? (_Metaphysics_)
 - What is knowledge? (_Epistemology_)
 - What are values? (_Value theory/Axiology_)